-- If your connection was successful, the main window will open.
+- If your connection was successful, the market page will open.
 Welcome to NebliDex!
-Open orders will be listed on the left windows.
-Sell orders on the top and Buy orders on the bottom.
-Your wallet is in the bottom left corner.
-If you aren't fully connected, the status bar will show you as not fully connected.
-In that case, either wait or restart the program.
+Open orders will be listed below the chart.
+Sell orders on the right and Buy orders on the left.
+Your wallet is on the Wallet page.
+If you aren't fully connected, you will be directed to the Settings page and it will show in your status.
+In that case, either wait until it fully connects or restart the program.

 - Before you can participate in any trades, you must load your wallet so deposit coins into your wallet and wait for them to confirm into it.

-- To match orders, just double click on the order that you would like to match and enter the desired amount.
+- To match orders, just double tap on the order that you would like to match and enter the desired amount.

-- Once you've matched a trade, it will be listed as processing on your My Open Order Tab then it will switch over to your My Trade History Tab as PENDING.
+- Once you've matched a trade, it will be listed as processing on your Orders Page then it will switch over to your My Trade History Tab as PENDING.
 This means the trade has started and will continue until it is completely settled for both parties.
 At this point, it is irreversible.
-Depending on the blockchain used, it can take anywhere from 1 minute to 30 minutes to completely settle.
-Keep NebliDex open during this time to speed up settlement otherwise it can take longer.
+Depending on the blockchain used, it can take anywhere from 1 minute to 60 minutes to completely settle.
+Keep NebliDex open during this time to speed up settlement otherwise you may lose the trade fund if you close the client prematurely.
 You cannot trade the coins/tokens during this time that were involved in the trade.

 - Once the trade is complete, the pending trade will get a timestamp and your wallet will be available to you once again for you to continue trading.

-- NebliDex has a feature that will prevent your computer from sleeping when you have it running, so keep this in mind if you are running from a laptop or other battery powered device.
+- NebliDex has a feature that will prevent your phone from sleeping when you have an open order on the market, so keep this in mind if you are running solely from battery power.

-- You may notice different statuses appear on your NebliDex wallet.
-Avail means ready to trade.
-Pend is similar to Avail but means there are funds incoming.
-Wait means you must wait for transaction confirmations before you can move your funds again for trading or withdrawal.
+- You may notice different statuses appear on your Wallet page.
+Available means ready to trade.
+Incoming is similar to Available but means there are funds incoming.
+Waiting means you must wait for transaction confirmations before you can move your funds again for trading or withdrawal.

 NebliDex is a manual order matching system of traders who can be either Makers or Takers